 Overall, the Montessori approach to freedom, discipline, and behavior management is based on the belief that children are naturally curious and motivated to learn, and that it is the role of the teacher to create an environment that fosters and supports their growth and development.
 By providing children with the freedom to explore and learn, while also establishing clear expectations and consistent consequences for inappropriate behavior, Montessori teachers are able to create a learning environment that is both nurturing and challenging.

 “When the child is given the freedom to move about in a world of objects, he is naturally inclined to perform the tasks necessary for his development entirely on his own.”

 Elements of Freedom and discipline in the Montessori Classroom

 No one can be completely free while they are dependent.
 Manifestations of the desire for independence can be observed early in a child’s life.
 Freedom and independence are intertwined – independence is essential for freedom.
 The teacher’s task is to remove obstacles on the way to independence.

-1. Freedom of choice.
+- Freedom of choice.
 Allowing children to have freedom of choice is a demonstration of respect for the child’s development.
-Desire to have the freedom to choose is driven by:
+The desire to have the freedom to choose is driven by:

 – will to gain experience

 – the teacher who connects the child to the environment and material